The best dinosaur games that are truly T-Rexcellent

 Platforms: PC, Nintendo Switch

-If you fancy a somewhat gentler dinosaur theme park experience - y’know, the kind where your exhibits can wear cosy bobble hats - you really don’t want to miss Parkasarus.
+If you fancy a somewhat gentler dinosaur theme park experience - y'know, the kind where your exhibits can wear cozy bobblehats - you really don't want to miss Parkasarus.
 This is still very much a management sim, complete with dino enclosure stats and research tasks for better facilities, but the cuddlier atmosphere means things feel significantly less stressful even when an escape does occur.
 Everything about Parkasaurus is satisfying and colorful, with rounded edges and definitely not scientifically correct dinosaur anatomy.
-Although, we’d definitely pay to see a new Jurassic movie with these all googly eyes.
+Although, we'd definitely pay to see a new Jurassic movie with these all googly eyes.

 If you want a chilled and charming management experience with plenty of granularity, Parkasaurus is the perfect alternative to the Jurassic World Evolution games.
-Think Two Point Hospital with dinosaurs and some lovely decorative fairy lights and you’ll be en-raptor-ed for hours.
+Think Two Point Hospital with dinosaurs and some lovely decorative fairy lights, and you'll be en-raptor-ed for hours.
 Sorry…

-LEGO Jurassic World
+7. LEGO Jurassic World

 Developer: TT Games